Adtsd24/rep1/adtsd's-mod-license.md

 - Use this software for personal purposes.
 - Distribute this software non-commercially, provided that this copyright notice is included in all copies or substantial portions of the software.
 - Modify this software without any permission from the copyright holder, as long as the modifications are not malicious and still provide this copyright notice in all copies or substantial portions of the modified software.
+- Decompile this Software as long as it is for purposes of editing stated above.

 You may not:
 - Use this software for commercial purposes without explicit permission from the copyright holder.